bactopia/bactopia/docs/usage-basic.md

     --help_all              Show a complete list of adjustable parameters
 ```

-## FASTQ Inputs
+## Inputs
 Bactopia has multiple approaches to specify your input sequences.
+Bactopia can process Illumina FASTQs, assemblies, and long reads for hybrid assembly.

-You can make use of your local FASTQs or download FASTQs from the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena).
+Illumina FASTQs a can be your local FASTQs or a Experiment accession to download associated FASTQs from the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena).

+Likewise assemblies can be local, or a GenBank/RefSeq accession to download from NCBI Assembly.
+Input assemblies will have Illumina reads simulated so that the complete Bactopia pipeline run.
+By default, the assembly will not be reassembled.

 Which approach really depends on what you need to achieve!
 The following sections describe methods to process single samples, multiple samples, downloading samples from the ENA.

 ### Local
 #### Single Sample
 When you only need to process a single sample at a time, Bactopia allows that!
-You only have to the sample name (`--sample`) and the whether the read set is paired-end (`--R1` and `--R2`) or a single-end (`--SE`).
+You only have to the sample name (`--sample`) and the whether the read set is paired-end (`--R1` and `--R2`), single-end (`--SE`), Illumina paired-end + long reads (`--hybrid`), or an assembly (`--assembly`).

 !!! info "Use --R1, --R2 for Paired-End FASTQs"
     `bactopia --sample my-sample --R1 /path/to/my-sample_R1.fastq.gz --R2 /path/to/my-sample_R2.fastq.gz`